Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:anapole_vertices_a_majorana_particle}, we derive the general effective hypercharge gauge-invariant three-point vertices.
 These generate interaction vertices for a virtual photon $\gamma$ and a massive gauge boson $Z$ with two identical on-shell particles of any nonzero spin $s$ and mass $m$, following EWSB.
 The derivation is based on an efficient and systematic algorithm for constructing the covariant effective vertex for three particles of any spin and mass~\cite{Choi:2021ewa, Choi:2021qsb, Choi:2021szj}.
 In Sec.~\ref{sec:dm_relic_abundance}, we calculate the annihilation cross sections of two Majorana particles into kinematically allowed pairs of SM particles.
-We then determine the constraints on the effective coupling strengths for the spin-1/2 and spin-1 cases from the observed DM relic abundance.
+We then determine the constraints on the effective coupling strengths for the spin-1/2, 1, 3/2, and 2 cases from the observed DM relic abundance.
 Section~\ref{sec:collider_searches} is devoted to determining constraints on the coupling strengths from recent LHC and upcoming HL-LHC experiments~\cite{Shiltsev:2019rfl, Assmann:2023dwx}.
 We particularly focus on how these constraints depend on the spin of the anapole DM Majorana particle.
-In Sec.~\ref{sec:direct_searches}, we explore constraints from the up-to-date results of the DM direct detection experiment XENONnT~\cite{XENON:2023cxc} and the projected sensitivities from the upcoming XENONnT with highly enhanced exposure, and study the implications for the coupling strengths.
+In Sec.~\ref{sec:direct_searches}, we explore constraints from the up-to-date results of the DM direct detection experiment XENONnT~\cite{XENON:2023cxc} and the projected sensitivities from its highly enhanced exposure, and study the implications for the coupling strengths.
 Based on all the experimental constraints and an additional theoretical constraint from the naive perturbativity bound, we present an overall combined picture of the current constraints and sensitivities in Sec.~\ref{sec:combined_constraints}.
-This comprehensive analysis pays particular attention to the characteristically different aspects between the spin-1/2 and spin-1 cases.
+This comprehensive analysis places special emphasis on systematically delineating the distinct characteristics that vary depending on the spin values.
 We summarize the key points of our results and conclude in Sec.~\ref{sec:summary_conclusion}.
 Furthermore, Appendix~\ref{appendix:anapole_vertex_any_spin} provides a concise and systematic algorithmic description for constructing all the general three-point anapole vertices efficiently and Appendix~\ref{appendix:relic_calculation_strategy} provides a detailed explanation of the numerical calculation strategy employed to determine the DM relic abundance of dark matter.